MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/porting-inf-to-windows-driver.md

 ## Using AddReg to register an AutoLogger

-If your INF uses an AddReg directive to register or modify an ETW AutoLogger, then the INF is not compliant with driver package isolation.
+If your INF uses an AddReg directive to register or modify an ETW AutoLogger, then the INF isn't compliant with driver package isolation.
 For example, your INF may have:

 ```inf
 HKLM,SYSTEM\CurrentControlSet\Control\WMI\Autologger\ExampleAutoLogger, BufferSize, %REG_DWORD%, 0x00000040
 HKLM,SYSTEM\CurrentControlSet\Control\WMI\Autologger\ExampleAutoLogger, GUID, %REG_SZ%, "{6f1373c7-eec8-495c-bfe5-1270336368df}"